Documentation > Administration > Air-Gap Operational Runbook

 Ed25519 keypair rotation

-The collector signs every manifest with an ed25519 private key; the repository verifies against the corresponding public key configured in sysmanage.yaml.
+The collector signs every manifest with an ed25519 private key; the repository verifies against the corresponding public key stored in its trusted-collector keyring directory (/var/lib/sysmanage/airgap/trusted-collectors/).
+The keypair is generated automatically the first time you set the server role to collector (no manual keygen step).
 Recommended cadence:

 • Annual rotation baseline.
 Generate a new keypair on the collector, distribute the new public key to the repository (over an existing trusted channel — sneakernet, signed email, or the previous trusted ingest), and run one transition disc that's signed by both keys before retiring the old key.